Swendsen-Wang Algorithm on the Mean-Field Potts Model: Fast mixing for

 \begin{lemma} Assume $B>\Bh$ is a constant.
-There exists $\eps>0$ such that the following hold.
-For any $n$ and any initial state $X_0$ with probability $\Theta(1)$ the next state $X_1$ has one $\eps$-heavy color and the remaining $q-1$ colors are $\eps$-light.
-Further, if $X_0$ has one $\eps$-heavy color and the remaining $q-1$ colors are $\eps$-light, then the same is true for $X_1$ with probability $1-o(1)$. \end{lemma}
+There exists a constant $\eps>0$ such that the following hold for all sufficiently large $n$.
+For any initial state $X_0$, with probability $\Theta(1)$ the next state $X_1$ has one $\eps$-heavy color and the remaining $q-1$ colors are $\eps$-light.
+Moreover, if $X_0$ has one $\eps$-heavy color and the remaining $q-1$ colors are $\eps$-light, the same is true for $X_1$ with probability $1-o(1)$. \end{lemma}